lufinkey/HeyJuke/app/README.md

 ### Android

-The Android project is located in `ios/HeyJuke.xcodeproj`, which you can open using Xcode.
+The Android project is located in `android`, which you can open using Android Studio.
 Alternatively, you can just run the following command in a terminal:

 ```bash
 react-native run-android